 Do not allow your pet to have any food after midnight the night before surgery.
 Water is OK.

 Cats must be brought to us in separate carriers, labeled with the animal’s name and the owner’s last name.
+We can only accept cats in hard-sided plastic type carriers at this time.
+No cardboard or canvas/cloth type carriers allowed.
+(This is a precaution due to the Coronavirus so that we can wipe down carriers.)
 Dogs may be brought in on a leash or in a carrier.

 We do spay and neuter feral/wild cats.
 Unless you know their gender, they will be scheduled as a female, and if it turns out to be a male, we will reimburse you the difference.
-If you bring them to us in a trap, we will need you to also bring us a hard-sided carrier to put them in after surgery is completed.
+They may be brought in a humane trap, but a hard-sided carrier must also be brought for after surgery.
 If you bring them to us in a carrier, it must be a hard-sided carrier that we can remove the lid from in order to safely handle them.

 Animals must be in good health.
 If your pet is showing any signs of illness such as coughing, sneezing, runny eyes, vomiting or diarrhea they will be declined for surgery.
 Please see your primary care veterinarian for care first, and then re-schedule when your pet is well.
 It is not safe for them to undergo anesthesia if they are sick, and we do not want to share what they have with any other pets.